 The Agency is comprised of the following four divisions: Adult Services and Assistance Programs (ASAP); Children and Family Services (CFS); Family Self-Sufficiency (FSS); and Administrative Services.
 (Refer to SSA Organization Chart).
 In addition, vital links to the community and public partners have been established to assist with the provision of services.

-SSA assists 1 (one) out of every 7 (seven) Orange County residents, from newborns to the elderly.
+SSA assists one-in-four Orange County residents, from newborns to the elderly.
 The services SSA provides impact the health, safety, and well-being of children, adults with disabilities, seniors, and families.
 SSA works with children, adults, and families to support their efforts for achieving self-sufficiency.

 Michael F. Ryan Director Social Services Agency County of Orange

 Orange County residents will enjoy a safe and supportive environment that promotes stability and self-reliance.

 To deliver quality services that are accessible and responsive to the community, encourage personal responsibility, strengthen individuals, preserve families, and protect vulnerable adults and children.

 Goals & Outcomes